-A vast majority of all Dutch online consumers understand that Ecommerce companies are facing obstacles due to the corona crisis.
+A vast majority of all Dutch online consumers understand that Ecommercecompanies run into obstacles due to the corona crisis.
 Examples of temporary inconveniences are longer delivery times and stock problems.
-Thuiswinkel.org would like everyone to understand that working conditions are challenging.
-That is why a television campaign has started.
-This shows that the sector is committed to keeping the Ecommerce delivery times within bounds.
+Thuiswinkel.org likes to see that everyone understands that working conditions are challenging.
+That is why a television campaign has been started.
+This shows that the sector is doing everything it can to keep the Ecommerce delivery times within limits.

 As a result of the corona crisis, many online stores are seeing their orders grow extremely.
 The question is whether this growth will also benefit turnover and profitability.
 It is true that the number of transactions increases, but the spending level decreases by about ten percent.
 This is because the increased pressure is mainly due to smaller purchases.
 Before, before the corona crisis, consumers used to go to physical stores for small groceries.
 Now almost everything happens online.
 Service promises are changing as a result of the increased crowds.
 Consumers no longer receive the optimal service they are used to. although ordered today, delivered tomorrow has long been one of the most important assets, consumers now see the Ecommerce delivery times increase sharply.

 Audience Shows Understanding For Stretching Ecommerce Delivery Times

 According to research from Thuiswinkel.org and NetPanel, 80% of the online buying public can live well with the longer Ecommerce delivery times.
 Everything shows that people understand that packages arrive a little later as a result of the busy schedule on the one hand and the specific corona measures that mainly affect distribution centers and the transport chain on the other.
 To cultivate public understanding among the remaining 20% as well, the Ecommerce sector has developed a goodwill campaign.
 The first TV ad was broadcast on Friday, April 10.
 As a trade association, Thuiswinkel.org receives airtime as a gift from the Star.